zackify/optics-agent-js/README.md

 * `reportIntervalMs`: Number.
 How often to send reports in milliseconds.
 Defaults to 1 minute.
 Minimum 10 seconds.
 You shouldn't need to set this unless you are debugging.

+* `shutdownGracefully`: Boolean.
+Send statistics when the process exits.
+Defaults to true.

 ### Instrument your schema